troclaux/notes/aws.md

 > CDN service that delivers data, videos, applications and APIs to customers globally with low latency and high transfer speeds

 - CDN (Content Delivery Network): caches static content (images, css, js) at edge locations globally
+  - origin server: original source of the content that CDN retrieves when the content is not already cached at the edge
+- AWS Edge Locations: cache copies of content close to users to reduce latency and improve performance
+  - part of cloudfront's CDN
 - PoP (Points of Presence): edge locations used by cloudfront
 - improves content delivery by caching the content at edge locations
 - DDoS protections